It’s Ok To Rest

 You know who you are, the ones giving endlessly to others.
 The ones hell bent on putting everyone else’s needs before their own.

 Fun story, my family was visiting and we got to take a trip together to Yosemite.
-In the midst of packing for my entire family, asking my brother and dad if they had enough warm clothes and a jacket, i forgot to pack my own jacket.
+In the midst of packing for my entire family, asking my brother and dad if they had enough warm clothes and a jacket, I forgot to pack my own jacket.

-At first this made me mad at myself, it I quickly jumped on board with self compassion.
-I packed everything for my husband, my kids, and almost everything for myself.
-Did I put myself last?
-Yes.
-Did I forget my jacket?
-Yes.
-Was I going to beat myself up over it?
-No. I’ve spent enough time doing that.
+At first this made me mad at myself.
+Then I quickly jumped on board with self compassion.
+I reminded myself I had packed everything for my husband, my kids, and almost everything for myself.

 If you’re someone who is constantly giving to others, maybe your a parent, a daughter caring for an aging parent, someone with a sick spouse or a high needs child, maybe your chosen job is to care for others, if that’s you then listen up….